odojs/odojs/README.md

 A widget is responsible for creating and updating own dom elements.
 It has events for different situations in the dom update cycle.
 All methods have access to a stateful `this`.

 Widgets are perfect for integrating existing Javascript libraries into an odojs project.

+Create a widget by passing a specification to the widget method.
+A `render` method that returns a browser dom element, or virtual dom elements is required, all other methods are options.
 ```js
 Leaflet = widget({
   render: function() {